SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: Sky-SB Measurement Methods

-The Per-clip method follows three steps: 1) Divide each HST chip into sub-regions and calculate sky levels for each sub-region, 2) Flag sub-regions with unreliable sky measurements, then 3) Choose the sub-regions with the lowest sky-SB levels to determine the true sky-SB of the image.
-We begin by masking all pixels flagged (flag $>0$) in the Data Quality (DQ) array associated with the science image (SCI) in each \flt{} or \flc{} file.
-DQ flags indicate pixels that can be unreliable, including pixels contaminated with cosmic rays, saturated pixels, or known bad detector pixels.
-Pixels that are affected by persistence are not flagged here, but we explore their effect in Section \ref{sec:error}.
-Next, we divide each image into sub-regions.
-WFC3/IR is the simplest case, where all images in our sample are $1014\times1014$ pixels.
-We split each WFC3/IR image into $39\times39$ pixel regions, for a total of $26\times26=676$ sub-regions per image.
+The Pro-med method follows three steps: 1) divide each ProFound SKY map into sub-regions and calculate sky-SB levels for each sub-region, 2) flag sub-regions with unreliable sky measurements, and 3) take the median of unflagged sub-regions to determine the sky-SB of the image.
+All WFC3/IR images in our sample are $1014\times1014$ pixels, and we create $39\times39$ pixel sub-regions, for a total of $26\times26=676$ sub-regions per SKY map.
 For WFC3/UVIS, a full-frame detector image has dimensions of $2051\times4096$ pixels.
-For this case, we make each sub-region $64\times64$ pixels, where remaining pixels will be added to the sub-region on the top-most and right-most sub-regions.
+For this case, we make each sub-region $64\times64$ pixels, where the few remaining pixels will be added to the sub-regions on the top-most row and right-most columns.
 For ACS/WFC, the detector has dimensions $2048\times 4096$, and we follow the same binning technique as for WFC3/UVIS.
 Both WFC3/UVIS and ACS/WFC images include two CCD detectors (stored as separate science extensions), and we perform sky-SB measurements on each detector independently.

-Next, we calculate a sky level ($\skysub$) and sky rms level ($\skysubrms$) for each sub-region, each of which are in native pixel units: electrons per second for WFC3/IR and electrons for WFC3/UVIS and ACS/WFC.
-We first mask all outlier pixels within a single sub-region that are clearly not part of the background (we use boundary values of -126.5 and 895.5, in native \flt{}/\flc{} pixel units).
+Next, we calculate the sky level ($\skysub$) for each sub-region in native pixel units: electrons per second for WFC3/IR and electrons for WFC3/UVIS and ACS/WFC.
+We first mask all outlier pixels within a single sub-region that are not part of the background using boundary values of $-126.5$ and $895.5$, which were motivated by extremes in noisy WFPC2 data and are designed to eliminate the most obvious outliers.
 The mean ($\skysub^{'}$) and standard deviation ($\skysubrms^{'}$) of the remaining pixels are then recorded.
 We then mask pixels which have a value less than $\skysub^{'}-5\times$($\skysubrms^{'}$) or more than $\skysub^{'}+3\times$($\skysubrms^{'}$).
-We are more stringent with the upper cutoff since most sources of sky-SB contamination are brighter than the true sky-SB.
+We are more stringent with the upper cutoff since, for normal images, the distribution of pixels leans towards the positive side.
 New values of $\skysub^{'}$ and $\skysubrms^{'}$ are calculated for the remaining pixels.
 This process is repeated until there are no outlier pixels remaining.
-The median (standard deviation) value of the last iteration is saved as the $\skysub$ ($\skysubrms$) for that sub-region.
+The median value of the last iteration is saved as the $\skysub$ ($\skysubrms$) for that sub-region.